baronyahalom/Form-Builder/readMe.md

 ">nodemon app.js"

-You will need to make the next installs: npm install express npm install cors npm install body-parser npm install morgan npm install sqlite3
+You will need to make the next installs: npm install express, npm install cors, npm install body-parser, npm install morgan, npm install sqlite3,

 # Client Side
 for the client side I used AngularJS.